qmk/qmk_firmware/docs/feature_unicode.md

 ## Input Modes

 Unicode input in QMK works by inputting a sequence of characters to the OS, sort of like a macro.
-Unfortunately, the way this is done differs for each OS, so a corresponding input mode has to be set.
+Unfortunately, the way this is done differs for each platform, so a corresponding input mode has to be set.

 The following input modes are available: